Visheshbhatia69/Textbased-Connect4/README.md

-# Textbased-Connect4
+# Textbased and GUI -Connect4
-A fully working text-based Connect 4 game built in Python (7×6 grid), supporting two players(human vs human as of now), win/tie detection, input validation, and automatic CSV export of all moves.
+A fully working text-based Connect 4 game built in Python (7×6 grid), supporting two players(human vs human as of now)with text-based and GUI modes, win/tie detection, input validation, and automatic CSV export of all moves.

 # Description
 Connect Four is a two-player strategy game played on a 7×6 grid.
 Players alternate turns dropping their chosen symbols into one of the seven columns.
 The piece falls to the lowest available position.